What type of training is required? Who is required to provide and complete the training? And what does this mean for your production?

-California SB 1343 and recently signed SB 778 require that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), will also need to complete sexual harassment and abusive conduct prevention training by the end of next year and retrained once every two years thereafter.
+California SB 1343 and SB 778 require that non-supervisory employees employed by large employers, as well as all employees employed by small employers (employers with five or more employees in California), will also need to complete sexual harassment and abusive conduct prevention training by the end of 2020 and retrained once every two years thereafter.

 Trainings must also include questions that assess the understanding and application of content, and hypothetical scenarios about harassment with discussion questions.

 Who is considered an employee under California’s Department of Fair Employment and Housing regulations?

 The definition of “employee” for training purposes includes full-time, part-time, and temporary employees, unpaid interns, unpaid volunteers, and persons providing services pursuant to a contract (independent contractors).